MattDierick/RTD-NGINX-App-Protect-UDF/source/class2/module3/module3.rst

 Steps:

    #.
-SSH to App-Protect VM
+SSH to Docker App-Protect VM
    #.
 In ``/home/ubuntu`` (the default home folder), list the files ``ls -al``
    #.
 You can see 2 files ``log-default.json`` and ``nginx.conf``
    #.
 Open log-default.json ``less log-default.json``.
 You will notice we log all requests.